Trauma-Informed Memoir Coach

 “Christine, it was delightful to meet and talk with you just now!
 Thank you for your time.
 I already appreciate your support and feel that you’ll be able to give me very valuable insights and direction, and look forward to hearing everything you have to offer.”

 Some clients describe my coaching as compassionate, supportive and therapeutic.
 I am not a licensed therapist.
-I’m a published writer with a Master’s degree in Teaching and direct experience with the evidence-based architecture of Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), EMDR, and Exposure Therapy.
+I’m a published writer with a Master’s degree in Teaching and personal experience with the evidence-based architecture of Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), EMDR, and Exposure Therapy.
 This combination of experiences and skills helps me design individualized, actionable writing plans to support you as you move your story from the heart to the page.

 By talking about CBT and DBT in particular, we work together to raise your awareness of negative, inaccurate or distorted thinking patterns, discuss methods to improve mindfulness, assess your level of distress tolerance, identify strategies to help with emotional regulation, and increase your understanding of interpersonal effectiveness.
 In other words — we talk about ways to strengthen your voice.